umerbhutto/Data-Science-Projects/README.md

 ## Kaggle - Titanic Machine Learning
 Description: A dataset where you predict who would survive based on various factors and characteristics

+## Kaggle - Graduate Admissions
+Description: A dataset where you predict the chance of admission in graduate school based on various factors and characteristics

 ## SOA - Hospital Readmission
 Description: An SOA dataset showing the probability of an individual being readmitted into a hospital